ICE-5/moonranger-reqvis/README.md

 2. If a tab contains requirements, its first row should be title of the tab, its second row **must** be column names.
 And requirements **must** start from the third row.
 3. **Avoid** merging cells.
 Remember one could always choose `overflow` in `text-wrap` options to ensure a complete display of text.
-4. For control of requirement status, here are the list of flags (not case-sensitive).
-Make sure the spelling is correct and words are concatenate.
+4. For control of requirement status, here are the list of flags (not case-sensitive) currently in use.
+Make sure the spelling is correct and words are concatenated.
 For example, `missing value` is a **wrong** flag, the correct flag can be `MissingValue`, `missingvalue`, `MISSINGVALUE`, etc.
 ```
 Deleted
 MissingParent